 The changing of the church name from Park View to Shepherd Park Christian Church took place on Sunday, August 29, 1948.
 As the congregation entered the Golden Anniversary year, 1949, an extensive spiritual campaign was organized to insure the completion of the Church building.
 Later, after that had been accomplished, the educational wing and the balcony were added, and the church building was completed.
 Most recently, the congregation successfully added the Sacristy Room for communion preparation and remodeled rooms on the first and third floors to accommodate our music ministry and Sunday School.

 Past memories and present projects are fused together in our future expectations.
 Our history is woven with the magnificent threads of a relevant past— a past that is just the prologue to our future.
 Responding to these desires and expectations, Hope Partnership for Missional Transformation worked with our minister at the time, Reverend Marcus Leathers, our church leaders, and our congregation to discern the needs of the present and our paths for the future.
 As we minister in the next one hundred years with our current pastor, Reverend Terri McLellan, may we be found faithful to our calling as Disciples of Christ.

 Moving forward with God’s help and our minister’s leadership and guidance, we are assured that our church and its growth will be measured by the quality of its purpose, its plans, and its programs.
 Today, as in the past, we vow to work together in shaping that future.

 Shepherd Park Christian Church has the opportunity to continue to have a great influence on our community, our nation, and our world; and we want to seize that opportunity.
-The dedication, energy, planning, determination, and spirit that formed our congregation one hundred and sixteen years ago continue to inspire and motivate us toward the future.
+The dedication, energy, planning, determination, and spirit that formed our congregation over one hundred years ago continue to inspire and motivate us toward the future.